chefhenri/pantry-app/README.md

 ```

 ### DynamoDB Setup

+To create the tables for this project, run the following command in the command line:

 ```bash
 node src/dynamodb/ddb_createtable.js
 ```
-These three DynamoDB tables are now created on your AWS account.
+The necessary DynamoDB tables are now created on your AWS account.

-To import the tables into Amplify,
+To import the tables into Amplify:

 ```bash
 amplify import storage